mrfinesse47/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
 Super secure application, REST assured your data will be safe from attacks.
+Now supports PUT and Delete for full RESTful app.

 ## Final Product